EN-IH-WDPT-JUN21/TheCleanCoders-CRMv2-Homework-3/readme.md

 2. Extract the ZIP file and open the directory as a project on an IDE such as IntelliJ

-3. Run the Main.Main.java file
+3. Run the TheCleanCodersCrMv2Homework3Application.java file

 4. Enjoy